7 - Corte Del Duca Sforza

 Casanova visited her house, here in the courtyard, on many occasions throughout his life and Signora Manzoni offered him sound advice, predicted his downfalls, stored his love letters and valuables, and helped him out of tricky situations by lending him money for gambling debts or by providing important letters of introduction to give to her influential friends on his travels.

-Whilst in the courtyard, you should walk to the steps which lead down to the Grand Canal.
-This is where theatregoers to the Teatro San Samuele would depart their boats.
-You can imagine a young Casanova sat here admiring the great view of the beautiful Palazzo Loredan dell'Ambasciatore opposite (the building with the two statues).
-In 1761, this became home to Count Filippo Giuseppe Orsini-Rosenberg, the Ambassador to Rome, and his wife Giustiniana Wynne, whom married three years after she would be tricked into having sex with Casanova three or four times, whilst in Paris, believing that rubbing his penis with saffron and honey would help her abort the unwanted fetus she was carrying.
-Much later, a 49 year old Casanova would visit his friend, Giacomo Durazzo (Orsini-Rosenberg's replacement), at the same residence, in 1774 and Mozart would play at the venue, which you can now stay the night in.
+In 1761, this became home to Count Filippo Giuseppe Orsini-Rosenberg, the Ambassador to Rome, and his wife Giustiniana Wynne, whom married three years after she would be tricked into having sex with Casanova three or four times.
+Whilst in Paris he made her believe that rubbing his penis with saffron and honey would help her abort the unwanted fetus she was carrying.